May 12, 2015

 Umbra’s Toronto Showroom Is Parts Store, Gallery, and Workspace

-The furniture company's recently redesigned showroom embodies the brand’s mission to foster young talent.
+Umbra’s new redesigned showroom in Toronto embodies the brand’s mission to foster young talent.

 The opening of the reinvented Umbra showroom in Toronto was in conjunction with the company’s 35th anniversary.